St. Joseph Catholic School offers the following daily specials in addition to our core curriculum.

 Visual Arts is designed to enable students to achieve visual arts literacy and develop technical artistic skills.
 Students engaging in the artistic process learn by solving problems, exhibiting their work, and thinking critically about it; then, they continue the process by relating other ideas, contexts, and meanings to their own as they refine their future work to a more sophisticated level.

 Technology instruction is embedded in every subject and is spearheaded by our homeroom teachers.
 Students in Grades 1-8 have a 1:1 student to i-Pad ratio, while our Alpha K and K students occasionally use technology but focus mainly on developing fine and gross motor skills.
-Our Digital Citizenship program addresses timely topics and prepares students to take ownership of their digital lives.
+Our Digital Citizenship program from Common Sense Media addresses timely topics and prepares students to take ownership of their digital lives.
 Topics include media balance and well being, privacy and security, digital footprint, online communication, and media literacy.